Thrynk/Portfolio/content/_index.md

 ---
 title: "Project Portfolio"
 featured_image: '/images/home.jpg'
 description: "Hi !
-I'm Thomas CARIN.
-Student in 1st year of a Master's degree in Big Data.
-Welcome to my project portfolio."
+I'm Thomas CARIN, a dedicated Data Scientist and Data Engineer with a specialization in Supply Chain Optimization.
+While my expertise lies in this domain, I am also enthusiastic about applying my knowledge to diverse fields."
 ---
-I started my major in Data Science in September 2020.
-I was already interested in this field half a year before, when I started to study on my own with a Tennis Prediction project.
+With a strong foundation in data science and engineering, I bring a unique set of skills to the table.
+From predictive analytics and machine learning to robust data pipelines, I thrive on leveraging data to drive insights and improvements in companies.